 The credit management process can also reflect on a business's customer relations.
 A company infamous for being heavy-handed and unforgiving about client credit is unlikely to retain many happy customers.
 They may become known for being overly generous with terms or deadlines that may encourage poor compliance.
 The key is to be somewhere in the middle, balancing consideration with speed and discipline with understanding.

 The credit management process has a few major steps.
 First, a new customer usually fills out a credit application.
 A credit manager uses information provided in that application to conduct a risk assessment and verify the creditworthiness of the new customer business, including financial research, purchasing credit reports, and contacting other businesses that work with the client.
-They seek to determine not only how risky extending credit would be, in general ,but also specific issues including whether a buyer will remain in business long enough to complete repayment, an overview of their balance sheet and financial statements and whether holding the debt of a particular buyer is a good use of company resources and a good allocation of the company's tolerance for risk and credit exposure.
+They may call trade references.
+They seek to determine not only how risky extending credit would be, in general, but also specific issues including whether a buyer will remain in business long enough to complete repayment, an overview of their balance sheet and financial statements and whether holding the debt of a particular buyer is a good use of company resources and a good allocation of the company's tolerance for risk and credit exposure.
 If approved, the customer will be able to purchase items on credit and will receive an invoice to pay after delivery.

 This will always include some level of financial records: for smaller transactions and credit amounts, this could be less formal such as a report prepared by a company's internal accountants.
 For larger amounts, an externally audited statement of accounts may be required.
 It will also usually include the credit rating, a bank reference, signed permission to verify financial status with the bank, and "trade references" from other organizations with which a customer does business.
 A history of debt collections, a negative credit bureau report, and low credit scoring are red flags.